 - Skin is a circuit board, how cool!
 Nerves transfer information and respond to different stimuli, continually passing information to the central nervous system.

-On a final note, if its random or gory facts about skin you are after, here’s one; there are books at the Harvard law school, that are bound in skin, which was either taken from the poor or stripped from criminals that were executed.
+On a final note, if its random or gory facts about the skin you are after, here’s one; there are books at the Harvard law school, that are bound in skin, which was either taken from the poor or stripped from criminals that were executed.

 One of the volumes is called, De Human Corporis Fabrica, which translated means, on the Fabric of the human body, how very apt.

 Want to learn how to treat your skin correctly?
-All of the Naked Chemist products are about listening to your skin, treating concerns that arise daily because your skin is constantly changing, so it can be treated like the dynamic organ it is.
+All of the Naked Chemist products is about listening to your skin, treating concerns that arise daily because your skin is constantly changing, so it can be treated like the dynamic organ it is.